SolsticeSpectrum/blurred/README.md

 into the quotation marks
 Final result should look like this `GRUB_THEME="/usr/share/grub/themes/sleek/theme.txt"`
 Save the file and run command `sudo grub-mkconfig -o /boot/grub/grub.cfg`

+In firefox open `about:config` and switch `layout.css.backdrop-filter.enabled` to true

 ## Steps you should do after installing